VirtualFlyBrain/VFB_2/specs/functional_specs.md

 Within the 3D view a virtual frame will indicate the current slice being shown in the 2D slice viewer (see below).

+#### Interaction
+* Scene rotation using virtual trackball (around centre of current objects?)
+* Zoom (using mouse wheel)
+* Ideally panning (using some key+drag combo)
+* Hover or click should be able to reveal basic information about an object (just the top object in line of sight)
+* Ideally selection (positive and shift-drag for negative) to select multiple displayed items
+  * selection should be reflected in a check box in object list

 #### Point of interest

 There will be a rendered marker indicating the current selected point - this is also the XYZ central point for navigation purposes.